stamp duty cut tax changes

 Property tax for non-UK residents

-Non-UK residents, expats and foreign nationals have to pay tax on the profits they make on any rental income from property owned in the UK.
+Non-UK residents, expats and foreign nationals have to pay tax on the profits from any rental income they make from property owned in the UK.
 After deductibles (including things like property management, repairs and maintenance, wear and tear and insurance), the rate of income tax charged on these profits is between 20% and 45%, depending on the total amount.
+If profits are below a certain level, no income tax may be due, so check the UK government website for the latest details.

 Whether you pay tax in your country of residence as well depends on the country’s tax agreement with the UK, so it is best to contact your local tax authority.